 In a few weeks I’m off to DragonCon, along with a few of the other Mad Art Lab writers, to hang out at panels, go to cool parties, and generally run amok in Atlanta.
 One of the things I’ve been promising people, because I enjoy being super extra and because I love rpgs more than life itself, is to run a few games in Hilton Bar.
+Anyone who is crazy about games would go to any extend to win them, like using fortnite aimbot !

 All of these games use light rule systems, so they’re quick to learn and there’s lots of room for new people.
 The ones today use Fate Accelerated, a system based largely on narrative and intention, where your approach matters more than your specific actions.